-Develop stratified workflow to minimize exposure when a potentially infectious patient or patient at high-risk for circulating infectious disease visits the outpatient health facility.

-Currently Potentially Infected Patients (Patients diagnosed with or suspected of having a communicable or highly infectious disease).

-- In Office Visit - Encourage patients to take a home test if available to confirm disease.
-If potentially infected, encourage patients to notify staff of arrival prior to entry of building and encourage online check in. - Enforce appropriate PPE or source control for patients and staff, including masks (surgical vs N95) as indicated by current guidelines - Ensure patient has a a private room immediately upon arrival - Allow sufficient time to elapse prior to entering a room vacated by a patient with an airborne infectious disease.
-Follow CDC guidelines for clearance times.

-- Use an EPA-registered healthcare disinfectant, that has a kill claim for the pathogen(s) of concern, according to manufacturer's instructions.
-Focus on high-touch areas and ensure the disinfectant is compatible with the items being disinfected. - Encourage separate exit for potentially infected patients if plausible. - Telehealth - Offer phone or virtual visit if telehealth is appropriate for patient's concern.
-Review previous Bree Collaborative Telehealth guidelines on telehealth appropriateness. - Referral - Refer to Urgent Care or ER if clinically appropriate and necessary for higher level of care or if IPC requirements exceed that of the facility. - Notify receiving entity of patient's infection status

-High Risk Patients (Patients identified as having a great risk of a circulating communicable or infectious disease)
+- Follow applicable mandatory Washington State Labor and Industry and OSHA standards to minimize workplace exposures for staff and providers. - Surveillance testing via on-site or at-home screening tests may be required to prevent and control the spread of infectious disease.
+Follow institutional policy or Labor and Industry guidelines about surveillance testing for employees. - Encourage staff and providers to remain home if suspected illness and offer nonputative sick leave.

-- Provide educational material about circulating infectious disease risk. - Have signs in office that provide information about risk groups. - $\circ$ $\;$ Coordinate with local public health for public outreach. - In Office visit - Encourage patient to check in online to minimize time in clinic. - Request patient to wear appropriate PPE or source control including masks as indicated by current guidelines. - Room immediately upon arrival: - Allow sufficient time to elapse prior to entering a room vacated by a patient with an airborne infectious disease.
-Follow CDC guidelines for clearance times. - After sufficient time has elapsed, use an EPA-registered healthcare disinfectant with consideration of pathogens that are a high-risk according to manufacturer's instructions with focus on high-touch areas. - Encourage separate exit for high-risk patients if plausible. - Telehealth - Offer phone or virtual visit if telehealth is appropriate for patient's concern.
-Review previous Bree Collaborative Telehealth guidelines on telehealth appropriateness. - Referral - Refer to Urgent Care or ER if clinically appropriate and necessary for higher level of care or if IPC requirements exceed that of the facility. - Notify receiving entity of patient's infection status.
+- If a potentially infectious employee is willing to work to maintain operations, first consider alternative work structures, such as telework.
+When no alternatives are available consider allowing the infectious worker to return to work after conducting a risk assessment and minimizing exposures through proper PPE, proper hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water. - Encourage appropriate IPC policies for common workspace or gathering places such as lunchrooms. - Encourage appropriate IPC policies for meetings for providers and staff and consider meeting virtually. - Establish or create patient workflows to reduce infection risk to other patients, providers, and staff in office (see example below for Potentially Infected Patients). - A. Potentially Infected Patients (Patients diagnosed with or suspected of having a communicable or highly infectious disease). - In Office Visit - Encourage online check-in and have patients notify staff of arrival prior to entry of building. - Request patients take a home test if available to confirm disease. - Patient to wear appropriate PPE or source control, including masks (surgical vs N95) as indicated by current guidelines. - o Patients, providers, and staff wash hands and limit contact with objects. - Place patient a private room immediately upon arrival. - Allow sufficient time to elapse prior to entering a room vacated by a patient with an airborne infectious disease.
+Follow CDC guidelines for clearance times. - Use an EPA-registered healthcare disinfectant, that has a kill claim for the pathogen(s) of concern, according to manufacturer's instructions.
+Focus on high-touch areas and ensure the disinfectant is compatible with the items being disinfected. - Exit separately if plausible. - Telehealth - Offer phone or virtual visit if telehealth is appropriate for patient's concern.
+Review previous Bree Collaborative Telehealth guidelines on telehealth appropriateness. - Referral - Refer to Urgent Care or ER if clinically appropriate and necessary for higher level of care or if IPC requirements exceed that of the facility. - \circ $\;$ Notify receiving entity of patient's infection status. - B. High-Risk Patients (Patients identified as having a greater risk of acquiring communicable or infectious disease). - Educate patients who are high risk.

-Low Risk Patients (screened negative for disease, low risk for contracting disease)

-- Follow standard in office registration and rooming procedures - Follow standard precautions (such as using proper PPE for aerosolizing procedures, practicing proper masking/cough etiquette)
+- Have signs in office with information about risk groups and infectious disease. - Coordinate with local public health for public outreach. - Establish patient workflows for high-risk patients to potentiate reduction in infectious risk.
+(Workflow example could follow potentially Infected patient above) - C. Low Risk Patients (screened negative for disease, low risk for contracting disease) - Follow standard in office registration and rooming procedures. - Follow standard precautions (such as using proper PPE for aerosolizing procedures, practicing proper masking/cough etiquette).